- March 13, 2009 (17:00)

 Ongoing / Planned Planet Probe Project

 We are actively drafting plans for exploration far in the future.
 Examples include: an exploration of the Solar System using photon sail, a highly ambitious probe to the Moon, an escape mission from the ecliptic, the next exploration of an asteroid, and an exploration of Jupiter.
-With strong cooperation from researchers in the technological field of the category of Space and Astronautical Science, these plans might be realized after further investigation into details.
+With strong cooperation from researchers in the technological field, these plans might be realized after further investigation into details.
 The scientific objectives of this type of exploration will also be investigated through discussions among researchers in Japan and abroad.

 |Under Development||Mercury Exploration Mission "BepiColombo"||The "BepiColombo," a Mercury exploration project jointly planned by Japan and the European Space Agency (ESA), will conduct comprehensive observations of Mercury's magnetic field and its surface and interior.|